How will Britain’s exit from the Erasmus scheme affect students ?

 Do EU students need to apply for a student visa to remain in the U.K. to study on the Erasmus+ scheme?

 If you arrived in the U.K. before 1 January 2021, you will not need a visa if your studies will only last six additional months or less, but you’ll need to apply online for Britain’s EU Settlement Scheme, which is free of charge.
 You should apply as soon as possible when you arrive in the U.K. and before 30 June 2021.
 If you plan to arrive in the U.K. from 1 January 2021 onwards, and/or you are studying a course that is longer than six months in length, you will need to apply for a student visa.

 Will I now have to pay fees to complete my studies in the U.K. under the Erasmus scheme?

 As stated, those whose studies were arranged under the previous program will be able to complete their studies without paying additional fees.
-However, if you are planning to stay on to study longer than six months or are applying to study in the U.K. after the U.K.’s departure from Erasmus, you will need to pay for a student visa and health surcharge.
-These cost €391 (£348) and €528 (£470) per year respectively.
+However, if you are planning to stay on to study longer than six months or are applying to study in the U.K. after the U.K. departed from Erasmus+, you will need to pay for a student visa and health surcharge.
+These cost €391 (£348) and €528 (£470) per year, respectively.

-Is the British government planning to replace or rejoin the Erasmus scheme?
+Could the British government rejoin the Erasmus scheme?